-But, backpacking first aid kits come in all shapes, sizes, and price ranges.
+But, hiking first aid kits come in all shapes, sizes, and price ranges.

 - Are you going out for a day hike?
 Or a multi-day backpacking trip?

 - Are you carrying hiking first aid supplies only for yourself?
 Or for multiple people?

 - Do you, or anyone traveling with you, have any health conditions that require specific medical equipment or supplies?

 - Would you like to build your first aid kit totally from scratch, or customize a pre-made first aid kit?

-Keep these questions in mind as you search for backpacking first aid supplies and know that the longer you'll be in the woods, the more supplies you will need.
-For example, if at any point in your trip you'll could be a 4 days hike from the nearest road or town, you should have enough first aid supplies to treat an injury or illness for at least 4 days, just in case.
+Keep these questions in mind as you search for hiking first aid supplies and know that the longer you’ll be in the woods, the more supplies you will need.
+For example, if at any point in your trip you’ll could be a 4 days hike from the nearest road or town, you should have enough first aid supplies to treat an injury or illness for at least 4 days, just in case.